valueflows/valueflows/README.md

 * [Process Vocab](https://github.com/valueflows/process)
 * [Resource Vocab](https://github.com/valueflows/resource)

 Might be more to come.
-But this one has the whole family.
+But this repository has the whole family.

 ## Why?